HeoTaksung/Document_Clinical_BERT/README.md

       * Doc_BERT_LSTM

-         * Repeat the BERT model as many times as the number of sentences
+         * Repeat the Clinical BERT model as many times as the number of sentences

-         * Collecting the CLS_token extracted through the BERT
+         * Collecting the CLS_token extracted through the Clinical BERT

          * Long Short Term Memory